chlablak/pollson/README.md

 This repo contains the front-end web site for the pollson project.

-You can find the online version here: https://chlablak.github.io/pollson/
+You can find the online version here: http://pollson.herokuapp.com/ (or https://chlablak.github.io/pollson/)

 The repo for the back-end can be found at https://github.com/chlablak/pollson-server.